 Programs & Services

-The #1 mission for Sammy's Superheroes Foundation is to fund modern treatments that will lead to a cure.
+Sammy's Superheroes Foundation mission is to raise awareness and fund life-saving research for ALL types of childhood cancer.
 Our vision is a world where childhood cancer no longer strikes fear and despair in hearts and minds of families when their loved ones are diagnosed.
-While funding a cure and finding modern treatments may come first, we have not forgotten about the families and the importance of supporting and comforting them.
-We strive to do this through our programming and services.
+While funding a cure and finding modern treatments is at the core of our mission, we are also grateful for our corporate sponsorships which make our family outreach programs possible.

 At the core of our mission, we want to help more kids survive cancer and push for a cure.
 We feel it's close, but too many times, lack of funding gets in the way.
 With only 4% of the National Cancer Institute's budget earmarked for pediatric cancer, there are huge gaps in funding for the researchers who could be on the edge of a breakthrough.
 Most pharmaceutical companies won't support this research because there is no profit and the government will not allocate more funds for childhood cancer research.
 That leaves it up to non-profits like Sammy's Superheroes Foundation- we are here to fill in the gaps in funding because we don't see kids as a dollar amount or statistic.